tsoj/glome/README.md

 ##### Controls:

-AWSDQE for roll, pitch and yaw arrow keys for lateral movement
+AWSDQE for roll, pitch and yaw.
+Arrow keys for lateral movement.

 ###### More in `about.pdf`